Alien Commies from the Future!: Plot

 The Chronicoms meet with their Predictor, Sibyl, to confirm that their latest plan to eliminate S.H.I.E.L.D. from history will succeed.
 Meanwhile, the agents land in 1955 near Area 51, a S.H.I.E.L.D. base currently working on Project Helius, an ion fusion reactor prototype.
 The agents kidnap high ranking agent Gerald Sharpe so the Phil Coulson LMD can impersonate him while Jemma Simmons impersonates S.H.I.E.L.D.'s then-current director, Peggy Carter, to locate Chronicom infiltrators.
 However, they unexpectedly run into Carter's former partner Daniel Sousa, who immediately outs them and has them detained.
 Concurrently, Alphonso "Mack" Mackenzie, Melinda May, Deke Shaw, and Inhuman agent Elena "Yo-Yo" Rodriguez attempt to interrogate Sharpe to find out more about Project Helius.
 Though he puts up resistance, he eventually reveals Helius cannot function without a powerful energy source, leading Deke to deduce that the Chronicoms plan to sacrifice one of their own to activate the weapon and destroy the base.

 Agent Daisy Johnson arrives undercover and convinces Sousa to free her teammates just as a pair of Chronicoms enact their plan.
-May and Yo-Yo's first attempt to stop them fails after the former unexpectedly suffers a panic attack and the latter discovers her powers are not working.
+May and Yo-Yo's first attempt to stop them fails after the former unexpectedly suffers a panic attack and the latter fails to use her powers, just like last episode.
 Recovering quickly once Area 51 is evacuated, they pursue one of the Chronicoms while Coulson battles the other.
 Johnson and Simmons improve a S.H.I.E.L.D.
 EMP device in time to disable Helius, along with the entire base, the Chronicoms, and Coulson.
 The other agents regroup at their mobile headquarters, Zephyr One, while Sousa detains Coulson and Mack and Shaw pose as aliens to avoid changing history while returning Sharpe to the desert.